Dive into a world of skiing unknown mountain ranges, traveling and cultural experience.

 It probably started with a phone call from Fabi some weeks after he, unexpected for almost everyone, quit the Freeride World Tour in 2015.
 He called and said „Moggä, we need to build another van like yours, but bigger and for more people“.

 Two or three years before that Fabi went on a six months road trip to climb, fly and ski with an almost falling apart standard camper van you can find in every camp ground, which him and two friends Leo and Domi bought for around 5000 Euros.
 They drove from Austria all the way to Kirgistan, learned how to travel big distances and to live on the road – even with a far from perfect vehicle for those dusty dirtroads.
 I remember when Fabi told me that one time their engine dropped down onto the road in the Kirgistan no mans land.
 When they came back the car was a total wreck for european standards.
 But Fabi still says it was one of his best trips.
+Meanwhile I had rebuilt myself an old fire fighter truck with the goal to build a winter camping van which turned out really nice.
+The inspiration came from a 3 months surf trip to Portugal with my girlfriend in a super small and really basic van, just big enough for the two of us and no luxury whatsoever.
+We saw a lot of surf bums living at the beaches in their big, old Mercedes Trucks.
+Rusty, but luxury villas compared to our Renault Espace, some of them even had wood stoves inside.

-The idea to bring that surfing lifestyle to the mountains fascinated me.
-So the idea for my second, now bigger van was born.
+„ The idea to bring that surfing lifestyle to the mountains fascinated me.
+So the idea for my second, now bigger van was born.„

 Surf vibes in Portugal and Moggäs Renault Espace